 Acting as Vice President for the past year, Tracey will be picking up the reins from current President, Geoff Westall, at the CIPHE AGM on Friday 29 June, in London.

 Although a prominent face in the plumbing sector, it wasn’t where her career started.
-In fact Tracey was an Aircraft Technician in the RAF for 22 years Before discharging as a Sergeant with qualifications in both Engineering and Aeronautical Engineering.
+In fact, Tracey was an Aircraft Technician in the RAF for 22 years Before discharging as a Sergeant with qualifications in both Engineering and Aeronautical Engineering.
 She subsequently served a plumbing apprenticeship before going on to run her own business - The Handywoman - for seven and a half years.

 With a passion for education, Tracey has since worked as a lecturer for South Staffordshire College and is currently Lead Lecturer, Verifier & Assessor at EAS Mechanical Ltd.

-On a day dedicated to raising the profile and celebrating the achievements of women in engineering, we are honored to have Tracey play such a prominent role within the CIPHE.
+On a day dedicated to raising the profile and celebrating the achievements of women in engineering, we are honoured to have Tracey play such a prominent role within the CIPHE.
 We look ahead with positivity and excitement at what Tracey’s year as President brings.